mrorigo/terminaut/README.md

 ### Using `--system-prompt` and `--first-prompt`
 ```
-$ ./main.py --system-prompt custom-system-prompt.md --first-prompt "List all Python files in this directory."
+$ tt --system-prompt custom-system-prompt.md --first-prompt "List all Python files in this directory."
 [info] === Terminaut: LLM Agent Loop with OpenAI Chat Completions API and Bash Tool ===
 [info] Type 'exit' to end the conversation.
 [agent] {